 Wetsuit Buying Guide | The Best Wetsuit For You

 Deciding on a wetsuit to purchase can be a daunting process.
-With such a wide range of brands, styles and even prices on offer, you can easily feel overwhelmed when trying to find the right match for your needs.
-With this in mind, we’ve tried to answer some frequently asked questions whose answers should give you a better idea of what to look for and help you narrow down your options.
+With such a wide range of brands, styles and prices on offer, you can easily feel overwhelmed when trying to find the right match for your needs.
+With this in mind, we’ve tried to answer some frequently asked questions to give you a better idea of what to look for and help you narrow down your options.

 - 1) Why should I wear a wetsuit?